NYPL/discovery-sandbox/README.md

     $ npm install

 #### Development mode with different API environments
-To run locally in development mode with the development API run
+To run locally in development mode with the development API and with the regular unencrypted API keys, run:

     $ clientId=[client id] clientSecret=[client secret] npm run dev-api-start

-To run locally in development mode with the production API run
+To run locally in production mode with the production API and with encrypted API keys, run:

-    $ clientId=[client id] clientSecret=[client secret] npm run prod-api-start
+    $ clientId=[encrypted client id] clientSecret=[encrypted client secret] npm run prod-api-start

 If you would like to run in different the API environments without the special npm run scripts, run